 - Salt intake: Salt helps the body to retain water, so reduce intake of sodium-rich beverages and foods.

 - Decrease caffeine: Caffeinated beverages can make symptoms like tinnitus worse, so it is best to decrease the amount of this stimulant in your diet.

 - Monosodium glutamate (MSG): Although many food manufacturers have begun to avoid use of MSG because of its harmful properties, it is still important to check labels to make sure it is not added.

-- Smaller meals: More experts are proving there are greater benefits to the body if you consume five to six smaller meals throughout the day, and this can also improve symptoms of Meniere's.
-This helps to keep the metabolism moving and bodily fluids regulated.
+- Smaller meals: More experts are proving there are greater benefits to the body if you consume five to six smaller meals throughout the day instead of three larger meals.
+This dietary pattern can also improve symptoms of Meniere's by keeping the metabolism moving and bodily fluids regulated.
 Similarly, opting for a healthier lifestyle can decrease the amount and severity of Meniere's disease symptoms.

 - Smoking: Many people who suffer from Meniere's disease and who regularly smoke report weakened symptoms after quitting.

 - Stress management: Stress and anxiety are both linked to Meniere's disease, but both can be a cause and symptom of the disease.
 Learning how to manage and identify stressors can bring relief.
 It may be beneficial to try relaxation or meditation techniques.

 - Meniere's Disease, American Academy of Otolaryngology, Head and Neck Surgery, http://www.entnet.org/HealthInformation/menieresdisease.cfm